The Lord of the Rings: The Fellowship of the Ring: Development

 Director Peter Jackson began working with Christian Rivers to storyboard the series in August 1997, as well as getting Richard Taylor and Weta Workshop to begin creating his interpretation of Middle-earth.
 Jackson told them to make Middle-earth as plausible and believable as possible, and to think of it in a historical manner.

 In November, Alan Lee and John Howe became the film trilogy's primary conceptual designers, having had previous experience as illustrators for the book and various other tie-ins.
 Lee worked for the Art Department creating places such as Rivendell, Isengard, Moria, and Lothlórien, giving Art Nouveau and geometry influences to the Elves and Dwarves respectively.
 Though Howe contributed with Bag End and the Argonath, he focused on the design of the characters' armour, having studied it his entire life.
 Weta and the Art Department continued to design, with Grant Major turning the Art Department's designs into architecture, and Dan Hennah scouting locations.
 On 1 April 1999, Ngila Dickson joined the crew as costume designer.
-She and 40 seamstresses would create 19,000 costumes, 40 per version for the actor and their doubles, wearing them out for an impression of age.
+She and 40 seamstresses created 19,000 costumes, 40 per version for the actor and their doubles, wearing them out for an impression of age.